afantes/JSMiniTasks/README.md

 => Show / Hide Password : This code allows the user to show or hide the password in the input field by clicking on the "Show Password" button.
 This can be useful to allow the user to verify that they have entered the password correctly or to allow them to remember the password without having to retype it.

 => Live Change Text : This code provides a simple and effective way to create a live preview of text input, which can be useful for a variety of applications such as text editors, social media platforms, or blogging platforms.

+=> Random Class on Body : This code allows for a random selection of styles to be applied to the page each time it is loaded or refreshed, which can add an element of surprise or variation to the page's appearance.